 - If they don’t understand your instructions, don’t try to explain.
 Try to distract them.

-- If their breathing problems get worse or they seem to be sick, call for help.
+- If their breathing problems get worse or they seem to be sick, call their doctor.

 Breathing Problems in Daily Life